twilio/workshop/docs/dynamic_apps.rst

     </Response>

-Our city defaults to San Francisco.
+Our city defaults to San Francisco in case we can't find your zipcode or city.
 To test out the greeting, add the ``FromZip`` and ``FromCity`` parameter to your URL.

 .. code-block:: bash

     http://localhost:8080/?FromZip=15601&FromCity=Greensburg

-You should now see the phone number show up in your TwiML response.
+You should now see the weather for Greensburg, PA show up in your TwiML response.

 .. code-block:: xml